 - What organisational mechanisms are required to scan the environment in a structured way?

 - How can we build capacity to detect weak signals, and most importantly to take actions today to prepare for different outcomes and experiment with alternative solutions?

 - What leadership capabilities do we need to improve our capacity to anticipate the future and act on it?

 - What are the elements of an organisation culture where people feel they can speak up about what they see and how to respond?

 - How can we build agility and flexibility in the right places, so we are controlled and ‘tight’ where it’s essential, while remaining ‘loose’ where necessary?

-CRF is a membership organisation and this event is part of the annual programme of events.
-If you would like to hear more about how CRF membership would benefit your organisation, or you would be interested to register for this event, please email firstname.lastname@example.org
+CRF is a membership network with the purpose to enhance the knowledge, capabilities and effectiveness of the HR function in order to drive superior organisational performance.
+This event is part of the annual programme of events.
+If you would like to hear more information on CRF, membership, or would be interested to attend this event as a guest, please email email@example.com.